 Take the Harbor Trolley

 This city transport is a charming relic of the olden days.
-It provides a narrated tour of the city, for a fun and engaging way to learn more about the history and culture of the area.
+The Harbor Trolley provides a narrated tour of the city, for a fun and engaging way to learn more about the history and culture of the area.
 It starts at the Chinook Pier and takes you all the way downtown, past all the main attractions.

 Walk around Downtown grand haven